 “Ugh, fine, Walt?”

 Just as Elenora was about to jump, a shot rang out.
 An intense burning sensation zipped through her side.
 It was a horribly familiar sensation that honestly never really bothered her anymore.
 But she stumbled from the impact and tripped off the roof.
 There was a panicked squawk from the roof, a familiar pain in her head as she connected with the ground, and then nothing.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, dementedAuthorWrite a Review